Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 ![](/img/user-guide/02-experiment-basics/04-set-up-an-experiment/pioreactors-tab.png)

-Pioreactors that are assigned to another experiment will be unavailable, unless unassigned through the _Inventory_ tab or through it's assigned experiment's _Pioreactors_ tab.

 ![](/img/user-guide/02-experiment-basics/04-set-up-an-experiment/assign-pios-to-another-experiment.png)

 ## Start activities from the Pioreactors page

 On the _Pioreactors_ page, you should see at least one Pioreactor under _Active Pioreactors_.
-You can start an [activity](/user-guide/activities) using the "Control" button.
+You can start an [activity](/user-guide/activities) by clicking the "Off" label under an activity, or by using the "Control" menu.
 Once started, you can pause (and then resume) or stop jobs.
 Clicking the "Control all Pioreactors" button will give you control to start and stop activities on all active Pioreactors.

 ![](/img/user-guide/02-experiment-basics/04-set-up-an-experiment/pioreactor_page_manage.png)